Board of Directors

 Jeanne Goussev

 Jeanne was the skipper of the 2018 winning Race to Alaska team, Sail Like A Girl.
-The team is a group of 8 women, three with little to no sailing experience, who set out on a journey of adventure and achieved more when they reached Ketchikan as the first monohull to win the race, ever.
-Jeanne began sailing in 1999 in Boston where she met her husband, Evgeniy, who has circumnavigated the globe on sailboats.
+The team is a group of eight women, three with little to no sailing experience, who set out on a journey of adventure and achieved more when they reached Ketchikan as the first monohull to win the race, ever.
+Despite a multiple sclerosis diagnosis in 2021, she repeated a win in 2023 with team We Brake For Whales, alongside her husband aboard their custom Lyman Morse-built, cold-molded cedar race boat, Gray Wolf.
+Jeanne began sailing and racing in 1999 in Boston, where she met her husband, Evgeniy, who has circumnavigated the globe on sailboats.
 They have two children and live on Bainbridge Island.
-They now proudly own and race their custom Lyman Morse built boat, Gray Wolf in and around Puget Sound.

 Harium Martin-Morris